How to Create Haiga Poetry

 The creative process of haiga:

-- You can just write a poem, and have someone else create the image.
+You can just write a poem, and have someone else create the image. (see numbers 1 & 2 above)”Please click this LINK to read the entire post.

 The website, Failed Haiku, is also a great place for you to submit your work.
 Follow the submission guidelines carefully. ❤